 Professor of Fish Biology and Aquaculture.
 Authored and edited books on fish biology, physiology and nutrition, and aquaculture, and serving editorial board member for fisheries and aquaculture journals.
 Formerly, member of EUCost, ICES and academic society steering committees.

 Research Associate in the Tertiary Oil Recovery Program, University of Kansas.
 Academic Editor for PLOS ONE and PeerJ.
-Member of the Society of Biology, Society of Petroleum Engineers and Society for General Microbiology.
+Member of the Society of Biology and Society of Petroleum Engineers.

 I am a diving marine biologist with eclectic interests including crustacean biology and fisheries, fisheries management generally, krill swimming behaviour, cleaner fish, diver interactions with reefs, the relationship of marine commensals and their hosts and the eyes of shrimps.
 I work in the Centre for Environmental and Marine Sciences at the University of Hull.
 I am a collaborator in ICE-T with the Oxford University Natural History Museum.
 I am a PADI instructor and a member of the UK Scientific Diving Supervisory Committee.